cola0405/leetcode/prefix/prefix_sum.md

 # Prefix

 ## note
-dealing with the interval, subarray, contiguous (the interval hash count is classic -- 2588.py)
+dealing with the interval(2D-array), subarray, contiguous (the interval hash count is classic -- 2588.py)

 optimize the calculation of a large amount of data